Find Affordable College Courses

 $17,634 Average Tuition & Fees

-Out of the 3 schools in Illinois that were part of this year’s ranking, University of Illinois at Urbana-Champaign landed the # 3 spot on the list.
-Located in the city of Champaign, UIUC is a public college with a fairly large student population.
+The excellent programs at University of Illinois at Urbana-Champaign helped the school earn the #3 place on this year’s ranking of the best agricultural production schools in Illinois.
+Located in the small city of Champaign, UIUC is a public school with a very large student population.

 In-state tuition fees for undergraduate students at UIUC are $17,634 per year.